Brad & Michelle Snyder Testimonial

 ~ Julie & Mark Wagner, Team Portland 05

-We first learned about TOOL from Rob & Sharla Walsh at our church picnic the year we joined St. Francis parish.
+We first learned about TEAMS from Rob & Sharla Walsh at our church picnic the year we joined St. Francis parish.
 We were very interested right away.
 It took a while to form a group but now we have completed Book 1 and are into Book 2.
 Our group consists mostly of families with children of similar ages from our parish at St. Francis.

 The material from Fr.
 Caffarel has been exceptional.
 As a group of young families with busy schedules we do struggle at times with conflicts with our meeting dates/times but this second year we are becoming more consistent in our meetings.
 The more of a groove we find the more we get out of it.
 We have developed great friendships and the reflection on our marriage has been so good for us.
 While at times it can be challenging to find the time to put into the readings/writings/endeavors we know how much we get from them and how inspiring it is for us.
 Like anything with great reward it takes the time and effort.
-There is so much to derive from this material that we feel so blessed to have found TOOL.
+There is so much to derive from this material that we feel so blessed to have found TEAMS.
 Fr.
 Caffarel really developed something beautiful we hope continues to spread and grow!

 ~ Mike & Lucynda Choi